arresteddevops/ado-hugo/content/guest/gconnolly.md

 YouTube = ""
 #Aka = []
 +++
 Gene is a Software Developer with ~20 years of experience currently working at Meltwater.
 He lives in Southern New Hampshire.
-If he isn't working, he is trying to keep up with this three children.
+If he isn't working, he is trying to keep up with his three children.